-There are about 15,000 species of flowering plants with 3,000 species of trees (267 species are dipterocarps), 221 species of terrestrial mammals and 420 species of resident birds in Borneo.
-It is also the center of evolution and radiation of many endemic species of plants and animals.
-Subject to mass deforestation, the remaining Borneo rainforest is one of the only remaining natural habitat for the endangered Bornean Orangutan.
-It is also an important refuge for the Asian Elephant, the Sumatran Rhinoceros, the and the Bornean Clouded Leopard.
+There are about 15,000 species of flowering plants with 3,000 species of trees , 221 species of terrestrial mammals and 420 species of birds in Borneo.
+It is home to many endemic species of plants and animals.
+The remaining Borneo rainforest is one of the only places you can find many endangered and threatened species, including the Bornean orangutan, pygmy elephant, clouded leopard, North-Borneo gibbon, Sunda pangolin, and many species of hornbill.

 There are seven distinct ecoregions in Borneo.
 The Borneo lowland rainforests cover most of the island, with an area of 427,500 square kilometres (165,100 sq mi).
 Other lowland ecoregions are peat swamp forests, freshwater swamp forests, and mangrove forests.
-The Borneo mountain rainforests lie in the central highlands of the island, above the 1,000 meters elevation.
-The highest elevations of Mount Kinabalu include the Kinabalu mountain alpine meadow, an alpine shrubland notable for its numerous endemic species, including many orchids.
+The Borneo mountain rainforests lie in the central highlands of the island, above 1,000 meters.
+The upper elevations of Mount Kinabalu, the highest point on the island, include the Kinabalu mountain alpine meadow, an alpine shrubland notable for its numerous endemic species, including many orchids.

 The Borneo Project works primarily with communities located in the middle and upper stretches of the Baram River in Northern Sarawak.
 The Baram is a major tributary of Sarawak that starts in the mountainous highlands near the border with Indonesia and winds its way north to the small city of Miri on the South China Sea.
 The area was densely covered in tropical rainforest until the last few decades, when first logging and then massive oil palm expansion moved in.
 Despite the striking impact extractive industries have made on the landscape, a significant amount of forest cover and biodiversity remain.